John Lucas Miller

-John Lucas Miller, Jr. (1831 in Ebenezer, South Carolina – May 6, 1864) was an attorney and state legislator in South Carolina who served as a colonel in the Confederate States Army and was killed at the Battle of the Wilderness during the American Civil War.
+John Lucas Miller, Jr. (1831 in Ebenezer, South Carolina – May 6, 1864) was an attorney and state legislator in South Carolina who served as a colonel in the Confederate States Army.
+He was killed at the Battle of the Wilderness during the American Civil War.

 Family

 Miller's father, John Lucas Miller (1795–1838) and his uncle Stephen Decatur Miller both served as delegates to the Nullification Convention during the South Carolina Nullification Crisis of 1832–1833.
 His uncle also served as governor of South Carolina and United States Senator from South Carolina.
 Stephen Decatur Miller's daughter, and thus John Lucas Miller, Jr.'s cousin, was the noted Civil War diarist Mary Boykin Miller Chesnut.

 Legislator and lawyer

 Miller served in the South Carolina House of Representatives in 1853, when he was 22 years old.

 Miller was a native of York County, South Carolina and worked as an attorney in Yorkville, the county seat, for several years before the war.